sw-tracker/my-usdx-song-list/README.md

 ### FTP Deploy

 To deploy the files to a server, run the following command.
-Make sure you have set the correct host, username and password.
+It will prompt you for the host, username and password.
+I recommend using KeyPass to automatically fill in these fields.
+The command window will be renamed to `gulp ftp-deploy <pwd>`, you can use this in KeyPass.

 Also, make sure that the username you use has only access to the direct folder where you want these files, because this command will delete everything under `./` from this user.